-But before that we learn that Herod had assembled the leaders of Israel to investigate the Magi's inquiry.
+The bad but smart self-centered Herod had assembled the leaders of Israel to investigate the Magi's inquiry.
 He sought information from the chief priests, drawn from the Sadducees at this time, and the scribes, the teachers of the law, drawn mainly from the Pharisees.
 Herod learned that the Magi were looking for the Christ or the Messiah (verse four) and so this information was important for him, since he wanted to protect his right to the throne.